INN/docs/how-to-work-with-us/consulting.md

 -  Provide better service to members at lower rates than what they’re often getting now
 -  Assist non-members with the adoption of tools we build (particularly our Largo platform)

-We hope that this new program will be a win-win for members and for INN and that we'll now be able to provide an even higher level of support at very reasonable cost.
+We hope that this new program will be a win-win for members and for INN and that we'll now be able to provide an even higher level of support at a very reasonable cost.

 If you're interested in working with us, we'd love to discuss your needs and how we can help.
 [Get in touch with us here](http://nerds.investigativenewsnetwork.org/contact/) to learn more.